shub0/tableau_rest_api/README.txt

 --- Version history ---
 1.5.2: works with 9.1 and before.
 Python 2.7 compatible
 2.0.0+: works with 9.2 (and previous versions as well).
+Python 2.7 compatible 2.1.0+: works with 9.3 (previous versions as well).
 Python 2.7 compatible

 --- Usage Guide ---